yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

 ### JSON Structure Overview

 - **"paths"**: An object where each key is a route (e.g., "/", "/products", "/product/[slug]") and each value is an array of sections defining the page content.
 Includes a special "%layout" key for the global layout applied to all pages.
-- **"settings"**: An object containing global store configurations such as logo, colors, store name, and other store-wide settings.
+- **"settings"**: An object containing global store configurations such as logo, store name, and other store-wide settings.
 - **"products"**: An array of product objects, each containing details like name, summary, price, and an optional image URL, representing all products available in the store, or null if no products are defined.

 ### Available Sections and Their "data" Structures

-Below are the section types supported by the Your Next Store platform, along with their "data" and "theme" structures:
+Below are the section types supported by the Your Next Store platform, along with their "data" structures:

+**IMPORTANT**: Each section object within the `paths` arrays **must** include an `"id"` field specifying the section type (e.g., `"id": "HeroSection"`).

 - **HeroSection**: A prominent banner or carousel.
   - **"data"**: